esase/tiny-skeleton/docs/index.rst

         );

 For the performance reason application collects only routes related to the current context.
 Context may be either :code:`console` or :code:`http|http_api`.
-Routes definition are stored in `config files`:
+Routes definitions are stored in `config files`:

 .. code-block:: php